โ† Articlesยท๐Ÿ“ฟ Tradition & Practice8 min read

 Vara / Vasara

 Vara means weekday.
-In sankalpa and code, you may also see the more Sanskritic term vasara.
-Your implementation specifically resolves `sanskritWeekday` and maps it to `vasara` for sankalpa output.
+In sankalpa, you may also see the more Sanskritic term vasara.
+PujaZen resolves the current Sanskrit weekday name and includes it in the sankalpa declaration.

 This is the easiest panchanga term to grasp because it corresponds to familiar weekly naming.